Iowa QSO Party 2024

 - Iowa Multi-Op Fixed High Score

-- Iowa Single-Op Mobile High Score
+- Iowa Single-Op Mobile/Rover High Score

-- Iowa Multi-Op Mobile High Score
+- Iowa Multi-Op Mobile/Rover High Score

 - Iowa Single-Op Portable High Score